Apply for Financial Aid

 We are a borrower based school, which means that if you remain eligible, you may borrow federal aid for every term you are here.
 We process loans two terms/eight months at a time.
 You will then receive a new set of loans for the 3rd and 4th term, and it will continue to cycle every two terms/eight months.
 The maximum Federal Stafford Loan amount in a two-term loan period is $20,500 as long as your budget allows for the eligibility.

 You must complete your FAFSA every calendar year to receive federal aid.
 The best way to remember to do it is complete it after you have filed that year’s tax return, and then fill out the new FAFSA.
 If you do not file taxes, please try and remember to have it done by the filing deadline of April 15.
-Please keep your PIN number in an accessible spot, so it is not forgotten, or change it to a number that you will not forget.
 In addition, we send out e-mail reminders when the renewal FAFSA is available.
 Provided are the links that you may need to complete the FAFSA: